gaylejuntilla/cp1404practicals/README.md

 ## Summary:

-Hi my name is Gayle I am a Bachelor of Science student and this is my repository which contains my practical work of material learned in the programming subject CP1404.
+Hi I'm Gayle and I'm a Bachelor of Science student.
+This is my repository which contains my practical work of material learned in the programming subject CP1404.

 ## Clean Code